UTNkar/ordsys/README.md

 3. Install the required Python dependencies with `(venv) $ pip install -r requirements.txt`.
 If the versions are mis-matched, you may have to install each package of `requirements.txt` manually.

-### Setting up the database

-If you're using any other database engine than SQLite, make sure to set it up before running the backend.
-The database engine can be changed in the different settings files located in `./ordsys/settings`.

 #### Running the backend

 1. Make sure you're in your virtual environment.
 If not, enter it using `source source_me.sh`